KathyZiomek/Tool-DynamicAvraeCommandGenerator/README.md

 - Change how files are exported to the `./encounters` folder
   - make sure existing files are deleted, OR a new parent folder is created for each export
 - Add legendary actions and lair actions support

+## Release Notes:

+- June 10, 2023 - Update - when exporting a pinned list that has a title, the title of the pinned list will now be used for the name of the generated encounter text file for better organization.